Execution Only – We provide the platforms for your trading needs.

 Our Personalised Portfolio Program is perfect for Buy & Hold investors.
 Buy & Hold investors will benefit from our numerous portfolio analysis reports and back testing.
 We can guide you through your risk management and diversification as well as helping with rebalancing and stock selection.

+Interactive brokers is and American platform so even as an Irish Investment Company the commissions are taken in US dollars.
 Trading commission are deducted on the Interactive Brokers trading platform.
 The rates are:

 - Stocks – 0.01 cent